jamesdiacono/Replete/README.md

 ### capabilities.read(_locator_)
 The __read__ capability reads the contents of a file on disk.
 It is passed the  _locator_ of the file, and returns a Promise which resolves to a Buffer.

 It is vital that this function denies access to sensitive files.
-Otherwise it may be possible for anybody with network access to the WEBL server to read arbitrary files off the disk.
+Otherwise it may be possible for anybody with network access to the browser REPL to read arbitrary files off the disk.

     capabilities.read("/yummy/apple.js");
     -> A Buffer containing JavaScript.